cmda-minor-web-cases/bubble-machine-2122/README.md

   * [Licentie](#licentie)

 ## Beschrijving
 Social media algorithms play a major role in distributing and amplifying disinformation.
 Recommendation algorithms, in particular, speed up and amplify the spread of (dis)information through the emergence of *filter bubbles*.
-Use of these algorithms can lead to filter bubbles: online environments where only one's own opinion is heard and seen.
+Use of these algorithms can lead to _filter bubbles_: online environments where only one's own opinion is heard and seen.
 Users who spread extreme messages can use algorithms to make a strong contribution to the creation of filter bubbles (Boutyline & Willer, 2017).

 Social media companies are secretive about the inner workings of their products.
 No one knows exactly how the algorithms work.
-Researchers at Responsible IT have studied recommendation algorithms and developed a working model and software tools to mimic how they work.
+Researchers at Responsible IT have studied recommendation algorithms and developed a working software model to mimic how they work.
 This project makes these models available and usable for the public.

 ## Opdrachtgever
 Lectoraat Responsible IT @ HvA